derekphilipau/glazypress2/docs/about/README.md

 ## Contacting Glazy

 Glazy is a work in progress.
-If you notice a bug or have an idea to improve Glazy, please contact us at **derek [at] glazy [dot] org**.
+If you notice a bug or have an idea to improve Glazy, please contact Derek at **derek [at] glazy [dot] org**.

 ## Privacy, Terms of Use & Community Guidelines